jcmartins/proposal/design/7-sensu-metric-format.md

 ## Proposal

+Create a Sensu Metric Format for defining one or more metric points.
+Use the format when transporting metrics with Sensu Events.

+## Rationale

+[A discussion of alternate approaches and the trade offs, advantages, and disadvantages of the specified approach.]

+## Compatibility

+[A discussion of the change with regard to the [Compatibility](https://github.com/sensu/proposal/#compatibility) section of the README.]

+## Implementation

 A metric format capable of representing one or more metric points.
 The metric data can originate from a variety of metric tools and formats.

 Each metric point has a name, tag set, field set, and timestamp.